Header Image

 Task 2 only: In this setting, the embeddings are fixed, and the focus is on optimizing the CTR model.
 Participants are not allowed to change the input features, but can optimize the model structure and hyperparameters.

-Task 1 & 2: In this setting, both the embeddings and the CTR model are optimized simultaneously.
+Task 1 & 2: In this setting, both the embeddings and the CTR model are optimized in a cascaded manner.
 Participants can modify both the embeddings and the CTR model, but no additional features are allowed.
+Two separate, disjoint models are required for Task 1 and 2 accordinly.

 The challenge organizers will reproduce results based on the team’s submitted code and reproducibility guidelines, and the results will be publicly announced on the official website.